Sometimes I sound like a broken record.

-'White fish and vegetables' is my definition of food that makes me feel great, food to cure all evils, food to cleanse the body and this Super-Healthy Sicilian Fish Stew has it all.
-There's every bit of the healing properties of pure 'white fish and vegetables' but also tonnes of flavour (loving that preserved lemon), heaps of textures and stacks of superfood ingredients.
+'White fish and vegetables' is my definition of food that makes me feel great; food to cure all evils; food to cleanse the body and this Super-Healthy Sicilian Fish Stew has it all.
+There are every bit of the healing properties of pure 'white fish and vegetables' but also tonnes of flavour (loving that preserved lemon), heaps of textures and stacks of superfood ingredients.

 - This is very easy to put together.
 Easy peasy.

 - The flavours .... oh, the flavours.
 Tomatoes, onions, a little chilli, a touch of anchovy (don't be scared, it's only a touch) and that preserved lemon ... seriously magical.
 And if you don't have preserved lemon, grate the zest of ½ a lemon over the stew just before serving.